Paulette-Zaldivar-Flores/Baby-Loop/README.md

 # Baby Loop 👶🏼
-<p> A web page that allows you to rent and rent out baby products.</p>
+<p> An ecommerce app web page that allows you to rent and rent out baby products.</p>
  Live demo(https://baby-loop.herokuapp.com/).